Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/rsa/BLAHAJ-angstrom-CTF-2024.md

-To start we can chuck the 3 equtions we know into groebner and see if we get something we can use:
+To start we can chuck the 3 equations we know into groebner and see if we get something we can use:

 ```python
 PR.<p, q, n, a, b, h1, h2> = PolynomialRing(ZZ)